-- Cut two large sheets of parchment paper, and fold in half.
+- Cut two large sheets of parchment paper, and fold each of the sheets in half.
 Starting from the top crease, cut each parchment paper sheet into a half-circle or half-heart shape.

-- Lay each sheet onto a sheet pan.
+- Lay each sheet onto a lightly greased sheet pan.

-- Top each sheet with half of the spinach.
+- Top each sheet of parchment paper with half of the spinach.
 Drizzle about 1 teaspoon of sauce over the spinach.

 - Top the spinach atop each parchment paper with the redfish fillets.
 Drizzle the fillets with approximately another teaspoon of sauce.

 - Top both of the redfish fillets with the sliced tomatoes.
 Drizzle each fillet with approximately another teaspoon of sauce.

 - Fold the edges of each parchment paper sheet tightly.
-Leave a small opening at each end, fill with half of remaining sauce, and close each end.
+Leave a small opening at each end, fill with half of the remaining Creole butter sauce, and close each end.
 Make sure that the edges are tight so that sauce and steam do not escape throughout the cooking process.

 - Bake for 12 to 15 minutes, or until cooked through.
-Let sit for 3 minutes before using knife or unraveling the edges of the parchment paper.
+Let sit for 3 minutes before very carefully unraveling the edges of the parchment paper.